Defining what Maven does is very difficult.

-Every Day Developer does a lot of things
+Every day, Developer undertakes a variety of tasks.

 - Manages Dependencies